-Overnight camping, open fires and smoking are not permitted.
+Motorized vehicles, overnight camping, open fires, and smoking are not permitted.

 Bikes are permitted on the Greenway and fire road that links Hall Road to the Mission Creek Greenway.
-The rest of the park is dry ponderosa pine, which damages easily so please respect the no bikes signs.

 Learn about the plans of the Mission Creek Restoration Initiative partnership.